alecrabbit/php-console-spinner/doc/api/settings.md

     new WidgetSettings(
         leadingSpacer: null, // defaults to: CharFrame('', 0)
         trailingSpacer: null, // defaults to: CharFrame('', 0)
-        stylePalette: null, // defaults to: none
+        stylePalette: null, // defaults to: NoStylePalette()
-        charPalette: null, // defaults to: none
+        charPalette: null, // defaults to: NoCharPalette()
     );

 // Root Widget settings